 - Help you to collate appropriate evidence where required to support your case.

-The service is delivered by drop-ins, appointments, email and phone.
+The service is delivered by email and over the phone.
 We also undertake other activities and events to develop awareness of student rights and responsibilities to ensure you are as happy and healthy as possible during your time in Aberystwyth.

 Disclaimer: We have made every effort to ensure that the information in this guide is accurate.
 AberSU cannot be held responsible for the consequences of any action taken as a result of reading this guide.
 Before taking any action you are advised to visit the Advice Service.